josephxbrick/paginator/README.md

   pageComponent: myPageComponent
   side: "bottom"
 ```
-By default, the paginator instance will be centered horizontally on the specified side of the page component, with 10 pixels between the chosen side of the page component and the the paginator.
-Paginators that are added to the left or right of the the page component will be oriented vertically: the dots are situated in a vertical stack rather than in a horizontal row.

-### Other examples:
+Other `side` options are "top", "left", and "right".

+When "top" or "bottom" is the value for `side`, the dots will arrange themselves in a horizontal row, centered horizontally on the page component.
+When "left" or "right" is the value for `side`, the dots will arrange themselves in a vertical stack, centered vertically on the page component.

+## Code Examples:
 ```
 # Centers paginator at the top of the page component.
 The dots are 18 pixels in size
 # and 10 pixels apart.